dhbalaji/reactStaticPageScaffold/README.md

 * SCSS
 * Out of the box support for `env` for variables
 * Prettier for code style
-* Dark mode styling with CSS Media queries
+* Dark mode styling with CSS Media queries.
+Prints only in bright mode.
+* React router for navigating between pages

 > This repo is always up to date with latest npm packages.